Sivaaaa/cloud/README.md

 ### install

-Just copy folder and add your cloud directory in index.php. you must then create two directories in your main directory
+Just copy folder and add your cloud directory in index.php. you must then create two directories in your main directory:
-  * accueil
+* Accueil
-  * corbeille
+* Corbeille

 Make sure the directory has the desired rights